Is Yale Test Optional?

 There is no consideration given to a student’s citizenship or immigration status when Yale is reviewing an application, and all students are eligible for the need-based financial aid that Yale offers.
 Undocumented students living in the United States are covered by these policies, regardless of whether or not they have DACA status.

-In addition, future Yale students will come from a variety of educational backgrounds, including public and private schools, very small towns, major urban centers, and every region of the world.
+In addition, future Yale students will come from various educational backgrounds, including public and private schools, very small towns, major urban centers, and every region worldwide.

 The number of highly accomplished students who apply to Yale University is greater than the number of available spots in the school’s first-year class.
-The task of selecting that class is one that is challenging as well as fascinating and rewarding for the Admissions Committee.
-The following is a list of the prerequisites that must be met in order for you to be admitted to Yale:
+The task of selecting that class is challenging as well as fascinating and rewarding for the Admissions Committee.
+The following is a list of the prerequisites that must be met for you to be admitted to Yale:

-Any one of these applications can be submitted to Yale; the university does not give any of them priority over the others.
+Any of these applications can be submitted to Yale; the university does not prioritize any of them over the others.
 Each student should only submit one application for consideration during the admissions process.

 Application fee of $80 or fee waiver if applicable

-Applicants who are submitting their information through either the Common Application or the Coalition Application have the option of requesting that the application fee not be charged.
+Applicants submitting their information through either the Common Application or the Coalition Application can request that the application fee not be charged.
 Do not be afraid to ask for a fee waiver if you believe that the costs associated with applying to colleges and obtaining financial aid will put an undue financial burden on your family.
 Unless you are specifically prompted to do so, you will not be required to submit any supporting documentation.

 Recommendations from two different teachers in addition to one guidance counselor

 Additionally, make sure to get a recommendation from your guidance counselor.
 Even if your counselor does not know you very well, the recommendation can still provide helpful context about your school and the academic programs it offers.
-In the event that your institution does not have anyone working in the capacity of a college counselor, kindly request a recommendation from a member of the administrative staff.
+If your institution does not have anyone working as a college counselor, kindly request a recommendation from an administrative staff member.

 Report from school, along with the transcript

-A School Report along with an official transcript that lists all of your secondary school courses, including any courses completed at a previous secondary school or at a college, should be submitted by your guidance counselor or another school official on your behalf.
+A School Report and an official transcript listing all of your secondary school courses, including any courses completed at a previous secondary school or a college, should be submitted by your guidance counselor or another school official on your behalf.

 Recommendations and transcripts should be uploaded digitally through the website of either the Common Application or the Coalition Application.
 Recommendations and transcripts are sent to Yale University on behalf of QuestBridge Finalists automatically when the QuestBridge Application is submitted.

 It is also acceptable for instructors and guidance counselors to send in their recommendations and transcripts through the mail or by digital upload, if necessary.
-You have the option of sending recommendations either before or after submitting your application; any materials that are received prior to your application being submitted will be kept on file.
+You can send recommendations either before or after submitting your application; any materials received before your application is submitted will be kept on file.

 In circumstances in which it is not possible for teachers and counselors to meet the application deadlines, the admissions office will make reasonable allowances for late school documents.
 These allowances will be made for late school documents.